withastro/astro/docs/src/pages/core-concepts/component-hydration.md

 **Partial hydration** -- the act of only hydrating the individual components that require JavaScript and leaving the rest of your site as static HTML -- may sound relatively straightforward.
 It should!
 Websites have been built this way for decades.
 It was only recently that Single-Page Applications (SPAs) introduced the idea that your entire website is written in JavaScript and compiled/rendered by every user in the browser.

 _Note: Partial hydration is sometimes called "progressive enhancement" or "progressive hydration."
-While there are slight nuances between the terms, for our purposes you can think of these all as synonyms of the same concept._
+While there are slight nuances between the terms, for our purposes you can think of these all as synonyms of the same concept.
+Please be aware though that "progressive enhancement" is also often used to refer to many other aspects of web development and not just javascript.

 **Partial hydration is the secret to Astro's fast-by-default performance story.** Next.js, Gatsby, and other JavaScript frameworks cannot support partial hydration because they imagine your entire website/page as a single JavaScript application.